suncoast-devs/handbook/lessons/cs-classes-simple-database/lecture.md

 The other part of **`R`**eading from the database is to search for a specific item.

-We will add an option to find a specific employee by matching the name
+We will add an option to find a specific employee by matching the name.

 ---